 The hearing of this suit was started by Waki, J. (as he then was) and continued under Order XVII Rule 10 by myself.
-From the record, I notice that PW1 was William Luvisia Majani.
-He testified that he joined the East African Community on 12th.
+From the record, I notice that PWI was William Luvisia Majani He testified that he joined the East African Community on 12th

 January 1968 and he worked thereat until 30th June 1977.
-He stated that up to that date and having worked for 9 years, he was entitled to a pension for services rendered to the Community.
-He was not paid the pension but continued employment in the Kenyan Civil Service specifically within the Meteorological Department.
+He stated that up to that date and having worked for 9 years, he was entitled to a pension for services rendered to the Community. was not -paid the pension but continued employment in the Kenyan Civil Service specifically within the Meteorological Department.
 At the time of his testimony he was still in service but when he was re-called on 22nd January 2004 he had retired.
 In any event by the latter date he had received his pension from the Government of Kenya and the pension covered the period 1968 to the date of retirement.
 The pension was however paid and calculated on a formulae worked out by the Government of Kenya to cover the entire period while he would have preferred that each period be calculated using a different formulae.
 The reason for this, he stated is that the formulae adopted by the Government would mean that the Pensioner would get that much less pension.

-Court at Kampala, Uganda seeking similar orders and declarations as are now being sought in this suit.
+6. PW2 was Santo Alima, a Ugandan national and former employee of the Community atoresaid.
+In circumstances similar to those obtaining in this suit, he, together with his colleagues who served the Community filed HCCC No. 1010/1996 in the High as are now being sought in this suit.
 The Plaint in that suit was produced as P. Exhibit 9.
 The suit as is the suit herein was based on an interpretation of Article 10.05 (b) of the East African Community Mediation Agreement.
 The suit did not go to trial on its merits as the Government of Uganda conceded the claim and settled the matter out of court.
-A consent judgment was eventually recorded (P. exhibit 11) and the gist of it and of gelevance to the matters at hand is that "pensionable former employees [would be paid] pension arrears effective 1st July 1977 to date of payment and thereafter monthly pensions, paid in accordance with the Pension Act of the East African Community and the Pension Act 281 as amended by Decree 6/1978.
+A consent judgment was eventually recorded (P. exhibit 11) and the gist of it and of elevance to the matters at hand is that "pensionable former employees [would be paid] pension arrears effective 1st July 1977 to date of payment and thereafter monthly pensions, paid in accordance with the Pension Act of the East African Community and the Pension Act 281 as amended by Decree 6/1978'.